TypeStrong/ts-loader/REFERENCES.md

     // Don't do this!
     import { Meaning } from '../packages/reference1/lib';
 ```
-This will work because TypeScript and Webpack will both find the file.
+This will work because TypeScript and webpack will both find the file.
 The downsides are:

 * The organisation of your root project and components are now intertwined.
 If you change the internal structure of your subproject you will need to update every import statement in the entire project.

 * The import location will depend on the location on the source file.
 For example, if you want to do the same import from a subfolder in your root project you will need to replace <code>../packages/reference1/lib</code> with <code>../../packages/reference1/lib</code>.
 If you re-organise your project structure you will need to fix every import.

-The solution to this is module resolution — how TypeScript and Webpack resolve the targets of import statements.
+The solution to this is module resolution — how TypeScript and webpack resolve the targets of import statements.
 You can read about this at the links below:

 * [https://www.typescriptlang.org/docs/handbook/module-resolution.html](https://www.typescriptlang.org/docs/handbook/module-resolution.html)
 * [https://webpack.js.org/concepts/module-resolution](https://webpack.js.org/concepts/module-resolution)

 Module resolution is nothing new and it is not part of project references, but understanding it will be a huge help getting everything working.
 Some points to note:

-* TypeScript and Webpack can use different methods to resolve modules.
+* TypeScript and webpack can use different methods to resolve modules.
 It will help if you can set them up so they are using the same method.
 (See the example below using alias in webpack and/or tsconfig-paths-webpack-plugin.)
 * Resolution works differently for relative (<code>./reference1</code>) and absolute (<code>reference1</code>) imports.
 * TypeScript has 2 strategies for module resolution: <code>classic</code> and <code>node</code>.
 You probably want to use <code>node</code>.
-* You can use a Webpack plugin <code>tsconfig-paths-webpack-plugin</code> so that you just need to define paths in your <code>tsconfig.json</code> and then don’t need to repeat these in your Webpack config.
+* You can use a webpack plugin <code>tsconfig-paths-webpack-plugin</code> so that you just need to define paths in your <code>tsconfig.json</code> and then don’t need to repeat these in your webpack config.

-Using the example above, we would like to just import from <code>packages/reference</code> and have TypeScript and Webpack both know that this refers to the actual location.
+Using the example above, we would like to just import from <code>packages/reference</code> and have TypeScript and webpack both know that this refers to the actual location.
 ```
     // src/index.ts